 security model to overcome current

-Yang, C, Puthal, D, Mohanty, SP & Kougianos, E 2017, 'Big-Sensing-Data Curation for the Cloud is Coming: A Promise of Scalable Cloud-Data-Center Mitigation for Next-Generation IoT and Wireless Sensor Networks', IEEE Consumer Electronics Magazine, vol. 6, no. 4, pp. 48-56.View/Download from: UTS OPUS or Publisher's site
+Yang, C, Puthal, D, Mohanty, SP & Kougianos, E 2017, 'Big-Sensing-Data Curation for the Cloud is Coming: A Promise of Scalable Cloud-Data-Center Mitigation for Next-Generation IoT and Wireless Sensor Networks', IEEE Consumer Electronics Magazine, vol. 6, no. 4, pp. 48-56.View/Download from: Publisher's site

 © 2012 IEEE.
 Modern sensing devices play a pivotal role in achieving data acquisition, communication, and dissemination for the Internet of Things (IoT).
 Naturally, IoT applications and intelligent sensing systems supported by sensing devices, such as wireless sensor networks (WSNs), are closely coupled.
 Modern intelligent sensing systems generate huge volumes of sensing data, well beyond the processing capabilities of common techniques and tools.
 As a result, collecting, managing, and processing IoT big sensing data within an acceptable time duration is a new challenge for both research and industrial applications.
 The massive size, extreme complexity, and high speed of big sensing data bring new technical requirements including data collection, data storage, data organization, data analysis, and data publishing in real time when deploying real-world IoT applications.
 To better facilitate these IoT applications, the convergent research of WSNs, big data, the IoT, and cloud computing is a natural scientific development trend.
 In this article, we concentrate on big-sensing-data curation and preparation issues with cloud computing under the theme of the IoT.
 There are three especially critical issues that need to be addressed: scalable big-sensing-data cleaning, scalable big-sensing-data compression, and cloud-based data curation response for IoT device optimization.
 Viewed from the IoT side, all IoT sensing devices are integrated together in an adaptive solution and upload their data onto the cloud.
 The automatic responses from both the cloud and intelligent sensors will change the status or behavior of sensing devices and, therefore, the status of the IoT itself.

-Za'in, C, Pratama, M, Prasad, M, Puthal, D, Lim, CP & Seera, M 2018, 'Motor fault detection and diagnosis based on a meta-cognitive random vector functional link network' in Fault Diagnosis of Hybrid Dynamic and Complex Systems, pp. 15-44.View/Download from: UTS OPUS or Publisher's site
+Za'in, C, Pratama, M, Prasad, M, Puthal, D, Lim, CP & Seera, M 2018, 'Motor fault detection and diagnosis based on a meta-cognitive random vector functional link network' in Fault Diagnosis of Hybrid Dynamic and Complex Systems, Springer, Switzerland, pp. 15-44.View/Download from: Publisher's site

 © 2018, ICST Institute for Computer Sciences, Social Informatics and Telecommunications Engineering.
 The Internet of Things (IoT) introduces a future vision where users, computer, computing devices and daily objects possessing sensing and actuating capabilities cooperate with unprecedented convenience and benefits.
 We are moving towards IoT trend, where the number of smart sensing devices deployed around the world is growing at a rapid speed.
 With considering the number of sources and types of data from smart sources, the sensed data tends to new trend of research i.e. big data.
 Security will be a fundamental enabling factor of most IoT applications and big data, mechanisms must also be designed to protect communications enabled by such technologies.
 This paper analyses existing protocols and mechanisms to secure the IoT and big data, as well as security threats in the domain.
 We have broadly divided the IoT architecture into several layers to define properties, security issues and related works to solve the security concerns.